 Mean Median Mode and Range

-This topic covers the calculation and interpretation of fundamental statistical measures for both raw (ungrouped) and categorised (grouped) data.
-It's essential for summarising datasets and making justified comparisons between them, a common task in scientific and engineering analysis.
+Calculating and interpreting fundamental statistical measures for both raw (ungrouped) and categorised (grouped) data is essential for summarising datasets and making justified comparisons between them, a common task in scientific and engineering analysis.

 Part of the ESAT Mathematics 1 syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.